Unleash the Fun: 8 Awesome Things to do in Cardiff!

 Sports fan?
 Then Principality Stadium is the one of the best things to do in Cardiff you can do!
 Try to take in a rugby match at the stadium in Cardiff Arms Park.
 If that’s not possible (the Welsh are serious about their rugby, so tickets don’t hang around for long), you can still attend a tour of this state-of-the-art stadium.
 The informative and organised tour allows you to peek behind the scenes of matches, including the national rugby team’s changing rooms, tunnels that lead to the pitch and VIP boxes.
 Tours last around an hour and are held several times a day, except on the days events are scheduled.

 It is conveniently located right in the city centre, squatting on the River Taff’s east bank.
 The stadium itself holds around 74,500 and, when it’s not holding rugby matches, it hosts major music artists passing through Cardiff while on tour.

 8. Bute Park

-Just a stone’s throw from Cardiff’s high street and castle, you’ll find Bute Park – a green haven in the middle of the city and a great place to visit in Cardiff.
+Just a stone’s throw from the high street and castle, you’ll find Bute Park – a green haven in the middle of the city and a great place to visit in Cardiff.
 With its central location, acres of green space and dynamic events programme, this park is one of the most visited attractions and one the greener things to do in Cardiff during your visit.